sophiefau/CatFlix-client/README.md

 The web application will provide users with access to information about different movies, directors, and genres.
 Users will be able to sign up, update their personal information, and create a list of their favorite movies.

 ### Built With
-- React
+- **React** - For building the user interface.
+- **Parcel** - For buidling and serving the app.
+- **Bootstrap** - For responsive design and styling.
+- **Sass** - For custom styles.
+- **RESTful API** - Provides movie data and user management.
+- **MongoDB** - For building the database.

 ## Getting Started
 This project is still in building process!

+# Features
+Here is a list of CatFlix app essential features:

+- **User Registration and Login:** Easily create an account and access your profile.
+- **Movie Display:** Browse a comprehensive list of movies retrieved from a RESTful API.
+- **Advanced Filtering:** Filter movies by title, genre, and cat characters for a personalized experience.
+- **Cat Character Insights:** Access detailed information about cat characters, including biographies and lifespan.
+- **Detailed Movie Information:** View in-depth details for each movie, including genre, director, and cast.
+- **Favorites Management:** Add or remove movies from your favorites list effortlessly.
+- **Profile Management:** Update your profile information, including username, email, and password.
+- **Responsive Design:** Enjoy a seamless experience across devices with Bootstrap's responsive design.

 ### Prerequisites

+Node.js and npm should be installed on your machine.

 ### Installation

 ## Usage

-# Features
-Here is a list of CatFlix app essential features:

-- Return a list of all movies to the user
-- Return data (description, genre, director, image URL, whether it’s featured or not) about a single movie by title to the user
-- Return data about a genre (description) by name/title (e.g., “Thriller”)
-- Return data about the cat caracter (bio, birth year, death year) by name
-- Allow new users to register
-- Allow users to update their user info (username, password, email, date of birth)
-- Allow users to add a movie to their list of favorites
-- Allow users to remove a movie from their list of favorites
-- Allow existing users to deregister
+## Contributing

+If you’d like to contribute, please fork the repository and use a feature branch.

 ## License